 I was lucky enough to eat two Thanksgiving dinners during Thanksgiving weekend.
 The first was at my friends, Kevin and Sophie's new home, joined by her sister and my brother.
 We had mashed root vegetables, roasted root vegetables, steamed brussels sprouts and swiss chard, green leafy salad and tofurkey slices.
-We also managed to fit in some pear ginger crisp and chocolate pumpkin cake, but we ate them without taking photos ;(
+We also managed to fit in some pear ginger c

 Here's the recipe for tofurkey slices.
 I've been making these since mom made them for me when I first became vegetarian in 1997.